Shimano’s high-end road groupset Dura-Ace will be 11 speed in 2013. The new version of the groupset is also lighter and stiffer.

 According to Shimano, with the new Dura-Ace 9000 dual control levers, release lever stroke reduced by 30%, shifting effort up to 47% lowered and effort at the end of the lever stroke reduced by 43%, compared to previous ST-7900.
 New 9000 also uses Polymer-coated cables for the smoothest shifting.

 Rear derailleur supports max.
-28 teeth of sprocket.
+28 teeth of the sprocket.

 Dura-Ace Di2 9070 2013 (Electronic)